JuliaBadita/React-lesson/README.md

 # React-lesson
-Following a Youtube tutorial on React, creating a basic website showing dynamically countries with their attributes (name, capital, population, ...)
+Following a Youtube tutorial on React, creating a basic website showing dynamically countries with their attributes (name, capital, population, ...), listing them by continents etc